Molcas

 In addition to the standard output file,

 \program{ComQum} may generate the following files.
-However, all interesting
+However, all

 information is echoed to the output file, so these files can safely be